-CNC (Computer Numerical Control) milling, like other subtractive manufacturing forms, works by removing material to create a final design.
-The CNC Milling process involves multi-point cutting tools being controlled by a computerised programme that reads and translates machine paths.
-These machine paths originate from CAD/CAM software (Computer-Aided Design/Manufacture) programmes which are used to create a computerised design of the product.
+Like other subtractive manufacturing forms, CNC (Computer Numerical Control) milling works by removing material to create a final design.
+The CNC Milling process involves multi-point cutting tools controlled by a computerised programme that reads and translates machine paths.
+These machine paths originate from CAD/CAM software (Computer-Aided Design/Manufacture) programmes used to create a computerised design of the product.

 In this article, we're going to delve a little deeper into the setup and functioning of CNC mills, taking a look behind the scenes at their various functions and uses.

 CNC Milling Machine Function